neskweek/LightSaberOS/README.md

 * short press Main switch : Up the value
 * short press Aux switch : Down the value
 * long press Main switch : Change menu :
-	* Volume
-	* SoundFont
-	* [ONLY FOR LEDSTRING USERS] Power On effect: change the type of ignition for the current SoundFont
-	* [ONLY FOR LEDSTRING USERS] Power Off effect: change the type of retractation for the current SoundFont
-	* [ONLY FOR LEDSTRING USERS] Flicker effect: change the type of flickering for the current SoundFont
-	* [ONLY FOR RGB LED USERS] Main color : change the color of your saber
-	* [ONLY FOR RGB LED USERS] Clash color: change the color displayed during clash effect
-	* [ONLY FOR RGB LED USERS] Assign colors to current soundfont ? : Allows you to save the colors you just defined to the current SoundFont
-	* Swing sensitivity : adjust swing sensitivity.

 * Long press Aux switch : update config to EEPROM and leave Config Mode

 ________________________________________________________________________________